Sorry it’s taken me so long to write this post.

 I promised I’d write it because I wanted to share this place with you, it’s a “free thing to do in Kandy“, I already mentioned it briefy in that post, but I wanted to tell you a little more about it.
 It was a special experience visiting the cemetery, a glimpse into the past brought to life by a young guide.
 His name was Harsha, I wrote it down.

 The British Garrison Cemetary is on the far side of Kandy Lake, past the Temple of the Tooth and a short walk up the hill.

-This simple plot of land is the final resting place of many men, women and children from Colonial days, they died between 1822 and 1870. ( This is when the cemetary closed, relatives of those already buried there were still admitted after that date.)
+This simple plot of land is the final resting place of many men, women, and children from Colonial days, they died between 1822 and 1870.
+(This is when the cemetery closed, relatives of those already buried there were still admitted after that date.)